ethereum/web3.py/docs/ethpm.rst

 Compiler Output
 ~~~~~~~~~~~~~~~

 To build a more complex manifest for solidity contracts, it is required that you provide standard-json output from the solidity compiler.
+Or for a more convenient experience, use the `EthPM CLI <https://github.com/ethpm/ethpm-cli>`__.

 Here is an example of how to compile the contracts and generate the standard-json output.
 More information can be found in the `Solidity Compiler <https://solidity.readthedocs.io/en/v0.4.24/using-the-compiler.html>`__ docs.